jhumelsine/jhumelsine.github.io/_posts/2025-08-31-what-is-an-object.md

 ### Domain and Modeling
 The distinction between behavior residing within a _class_ implementation or behavior residing within an _instance_ state depends upon the domain and how the domain modeled.
 I’ll write about this more in the future (TBD) when I blog about [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design), but I can provide a summary here.

 The Domain (TBD) is business concern of your customer.
-It’s why they exist.
+It’s why they exist, and how they make money.
 Their business domains could be communications, marketing, finance, health, entertainment, etc. Sometimes our customers might be external, such as when we create software for a hospital or bank, and sometimes our customers might be internal, such as when we create software as employees of Google, Meta or Amazon.

 The Domain Model (TBD) is how we represent the customer’s Domain and its associated behaviors within our design and implementation.
 There are many ways to model a Domain.
 Some better than others.
+We often don't know the Domain well enough, especially as we start, to design a good or even accurate Model.
+As we learn more about the Domain via the iterative process, we gain additional insights that will result in a better Model.
+That's why we must strive to keep our design and implementation modular and flexible. __As we learn that our Model does not accurately reflect our new found insights about the Domain, we want the flexibility to easily update the Model, design and implementation to better reflect those new found insights.__

 >_All models are wrong, but some are useful._ ― [George Box](https://en.wikipedia.org/wiki/All_models_are_wrong)

-We must decide which domain elements are important enough to model and which domain elements do not need to be included in the model.
+We must decide which domain elements are important enough to model and which domain elements do not need to be included in the Model.

 For example, many domains include a `Client`.
 The model for most Clients will require a name, contact information, history, etc. Clients will often be individual people, especially for domains, such as Linkedin, Meta, Amazon and Netflix.

 While Clients are people, these domains won’t include height and eye color in the model.
 While these are attributes of people, they aren’t relevant attributes for Clients in these domains.

-But what if our customer is a government agency that issues documents, such as Driver Licenses and Passports?
+But what if our customer is a government agency that issues identification documents, such as Driver Licenses and Passports?
 Personal identifying features, such as height and eye color are critical to those domains, so they would be included in the Client model.

 ### It’s a Dog-Eat-Dog World
 Let’s consider two canine domains: